1-877-776-6799

 Cost

-Why Rreight Class Accuracy is Crucial to LTL Carriers and Shippers
+Why Freight Class Accuracy is Crucial to LTL Carriers and Shippers

 Freight class only applies to LTL shipments and gives carriers and shippers a common ground for pricing and understanding freight costs.
 Unlike truckloads, LTL shipments often may contain a variety of products on a single pallet, each with potentially unique characteristics.
 Freight classification creates a fair, shared standard for pricing that freight.